All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 • Efficient time to results: New mothers often have limited time and bandwidth for elaborate weight loss programs.
 Zepbound's once-weekly injection and automatic appetite reduction fit a demanding schedule

-• Addressing multiple risk factors: Postpartum women with elevated glucose, high triglycerides, and elevated blood pressure can see improvements across all markers simultaneously, reducing the need for multiple medications
+• Addressing multiple risk factors: Postpartum women with improved glucose, high triglycerides, and improved blood pressure can see improvements across all markers simultaneously, reducing the need for multiple medications

 • Visceral fat priority: Imaging data show that tirzepatide reduces visceral fat disproportionately, targeting the metabolically dangerous fat that pregnancy tends to deposit in the abdominal cavity